zaiisao/Documentation/en/Audio Broadcast/audio_profile_unity.md

 ## Implementation

 Before setting the audio profile, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Voice Call](../../en/Audio%20Broadcast/start_call_audio_unity.md) or [Start a Voice Broadcast](../../en/Audio%20Broadcast/start_live_audio_unity.md).
+For details, see [Start a Voice Call](../../en/Audio%20Broadcast/start_call_audio_unity.md) or [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_audio_unity.md).

 The Agora SDK provides the `SetAudioProfile` method to set the appropriate audio profile according to the scenario.
 This method has two parameters:
 <table>